crolllab/teaching/Microbiome_Applications/README.md

 Password (same for all): `MA2025`

-- To recover a file from RStudio, select it in the file on the left and click on the download icon (arrow pointing down).
+- To recover a file from RStudio, select it in the file tab on the left and click on the download icon (arrow pointing down).
 - To upload a file, click on the upload icon (arrow pointing up) and select the file from your computer.

 ## Documenting your code and results with Quarto
 - Quarto is a document format that allows you to combine code, text, and results in a single file.
-- It is similar to RMarkdown, but with some differences.
+- It is similar to RMarkdown and can be most easily used in RStudio.
 - Quarto files have the extension `.qmd` and can be rendered to various formats (HTML, PDF, Word, etc.).
 - You can create a new Quarto document by clicking on the `New File` button in RStudio and selecting `Quarto Document`.
 Give it a name (e.g., `Microbiome_Applications_practical_MyName.qmd`).
 - You can render a Quarto document by clicking on the `Render` button in RStudio or by typing `quarto render` in the terminal.